Everdrought/stunning-memory/README.md

 # stunning-memory
-Repository made for the sole purpose to keep my ruby files I mess around with
+Repository made for the sole purpose to keep my ruby and rails files I mess around with